 POLICY 2: All road frontage improvements and road capital improvement projects within the developed and Developing Tiers shall be designed to accommodate all modes of transportation.
 Continuous sidewalks and on-road bicycle facilities should be included to the extent feasible and practical.
 Notwithstanding staff's recommendation of disapproval of this application, sidewalks would be recommended along both sides of all internal roads, excluding alleys.

 7. Transportation-The application analyzed is a PPS for a mixed-use development.
 The applicant is proposing a mix of commercial and residential (townhouse) uses.
-The traffic impact analysis (TIA) was based on 77 units however, at a subsequent submittal, the applicant revised the PPS for 76 units.
-Using trip generation rates from the "Transportation Review Guidelines, Part 1," the proposed development of 76 townhomes and 10,250 square feet will generate 99 AM and 170 PM total trips.
-Because the site is already generating traffic due to the existing uses, the new trip generation will be 57 AM (16 in; 41 out) and 122 PM (69 in; 53 out) net new trips.
+The traffic impact analysis (TIA) submitted by the applicant was based on 77 units however, at subsequent submittals, the applicant revised the PPS for 76, and then 75 units.
+Using trip generation rates from the "Transportation Review Guidelines, Part 1," the proposed development of 75 townhomes and 9,965 square feet will generate 101 AM and 171 PM net new trips.
+Because the existing uses are generating traffic, and will be subsequently razed, the trips associated with those uses will be subtracted from the new trips generated by the new development.
+Consequently, the total traffic was evaluated based on 59 AM and 123 PM net new trips.